wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 I> ### URL Checking
 I>
 I> Most modern browsers will now check to make sure that the URL is well-formed.
-I> So this example will only work on some browsers, however, it does show you how to I> clean data from the forms before you try to save it to the database.
+I> So this example will only work on some browsers.
+However, it does show you how to I> clean the data before you try to save it to the database.
-I> If you don't have an old browser to try this you could change the `URLField` to a `CharField`.
+I> If you don't have an old browser to try this example (in case you don't believe it) you could change the `URLField` to a `CharField`.
-I> But do note, that if you change the field you also lose out on the other checks that Django does for your automatically because it is a `URLField`.

 In scenarios where user input may not be entirely correct, we can